hwaranlee/hwaranlee.github.io/_pages/about.md

 # 📣 **I'm recruiting research interns!
 Please check more out at [👉HERE](https://noto.li/w6Ls1h)!**
 ---

 Hi!
-I am an assistant professor at Sogang University in the Department of Artificial Intelligence and Computer Science Engineering.
+I am an assistant professor in the Department of Artificial Intelligence and Computer Science Engineering at [Sogang University]().

 My research is committed to understanding humanity and society to further develop human-like and trustworthy Artificial Intelligence.
 Recent primary interests has been building [_trustworthy and safe Large Language Models (LLMs)_](), with a focus on: